markmccoid/myCodeDocs/docs/reactnative/react-native-animation.md

 ![image-20200802235601734](/Users/markmccoid/Documents/Programming/myCodeDocs/docs/assets/react-native-animations-clamp-001.png)

-## ForceGestureHandler - Reanimated
+## ForceGestureHandler - Software Mansion (Reanimated)

-The force gesture handle is for iOS only.
+The force gesture handle is for iOS only AND only for iPhones from 6s through iPhone X.  They stopped supporting force touch or as they call it 3D Touch with the iPhone 11 forward.
+[Article on this discontinuation of 3D touch](https://www.businessinsider.com/apple-discontinues-3d-touch-iphone-11-replaces-with-haptic-touch-2019-9?op=1)

+What they now use is the Long Press with haptics and call it "Haptic Touch".
+The article states:

+> The difference is that the new iPhones will provide haptic feedback, or small vibration jolts in response to long presses to make the interface more intuitive.

 You will need to provide two functions